network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 to more than a hundred milliseconds, the intervals become much too low to accurately drive the algorithm.

-*(I'm not sure what this last caveat re: low RTT means in practice)*

 ## Measuring Responsiveness

 Once the network is in a consistent working conditions,